decretist/Dissertation/Chapter4/chapter4.md

 where there is a large (enough) number of texts securely attributable to a known author, and a text, or at most a small number of texts, of unknown authorship.
-The attempt is then made to attribute the unknown text to one of the known authors, or to rule out such an attribution.
+The attempt is then made to attribute the unknown text to the known author, or to rule out such an attribution.
 Take the *Federalist* as an example.
 There are numbers of the *Federalist* of disputed or unknown attribution, a small and well-defined number of candidates for authorship---Hamilton, Jay,